 In order for CHWs to effectively carry out their duties, a level of trust between the CHW and the community is needed to enable relationships that will produce positive health outcomes.
 A CHW program can be designed in a way to maximize trust among CHWs, their clients, and the community at large, or at the least, to minimize the initial level of mistrust that might exist.
-William Brieger, Professor of International Health at the Johns Hopkins Bloomberg School of Public Health, has given the following recommendation:
+In a 2012 interview, William Brieger, Professor of International Health at the Johns Hopkins Bloomberg School of Public Health, gave the following recommendation: